rrainey/tempo/zephyr/tempo-bt-v1/docs/LOG-FORMAT.md

 # Log File Format

-A Dropkick log is a CSV text file.
+A Dropkick log is an extended NMEA-sentence text file.
 It is composed of [NMEA 0183](https://en.wikipedia.org/wiki/NMEA_0183) standard GPS records, or "sentences" using NMEA terminology, interspersed with the application-specific sentences described below.

  While the dropkick box is turned on, a new log file will be created when the device detects that aircraft carrying the skydiver has taken off.
 Logging continues